intsystems/implicit-reparameterization-trick/planning.md

 (\*\*\*) - this distribution is not very clear in implementation, its inclusion is questionable

 ## Stack

+We plan to inherit from the torch.distribution.Distribution class, so we need to implement all the methods that are present in that class.

 ![stack](./images/stack.png)

+On this diagram, the elements marked in black already exist.
+The elements marked in green are planned to be implemented.
+The elements marked in blue are ones whose implementation is uncertain.

 ## Scheme of classes and examples